evansd/whitenoise/docs/django.rst

 If you need to compress files outside of the static files storage system you can use the supplied :ref:`command line utility <cli-utility>`

+.. note:: If you are having problems after switching to the WhiteNoise storage backend please see the :ref:`troubleshooting guide <storage-troubleshoot>`.

 .. _brotli-compression: